Skip to main content

 Examples

-Here's an example, comparing a date in a Linked Record to a due date in the main Table:
+With a single-entry Linked Record field, compare a date in a linked task to a due date in the main table:

 Did this answer your question?